 Sex Life With Pelvic Organ Prolapse

 Sex is a very personal matter and it can be hard to talk about especially if you are having concerns about it.
 Many women often battle with insecurities that followed them into the bedroom making it difficult to truly enjoy the moment.
-Does my partner like how I look?
-Do I look fat?
-Am I pretty enough?
-These are very common questions women ask themselves when being intimate with their partner.
 Being diagnosed with pelvic organ prolapse can add to those insecurities and cause more stress which can make sex not as enjoyable.

 Can I Still Have Sex With POP?

 Yes, and many women have great sex even with POP.
 Prolapse can cause many barriers mentally and physically for sexual intercourse, however, they are many solutions and work arounds that can be very helpful.